jina-ai/jina/github_issue_label_guide.md

 # Jina Issue Labeling

 ## Scope
 These guidelines serve as a primary document for explaining how GitHub issues are labeled in Jina repos.
 For community members reading this document, it should explain how a label was assigned to your issue, and what that label means.
-For Jina staff, it describes how to assign labels correctly.
+For Jina maintainers, it describes how to assign labels correctly.

 **Note:** These guideline only apply to the following repos; [Jina](https://github.com/jina-ai/jina), [Jina-hub](https://github.com/jina-ai/jina-hub), [Dashboard](https://github.com/jina-ai/dashboard), [docs](https://github.com/jina-ai/docs), [cloud-ops](https://github.com/jina-ai/cloud-ops),  [Jinabox.js](https://github.com/jina-ai/jinabox.js)

 ## Why is labeling important?
 * Labels provide a good starting point for community members to contribute to Jina.
-* Labels provide status for both community members and Jina staff on ongoing workstreams and feature requests.
+* Labels provide status for both community members and Jina maintainers on ongoing workstreams and feature requests.
 * Labels provide an overview of the development status of Jina, highlighting areas of issue that need attention.
 They can be used as metrics of productivity and health of the project.

 ## How labels are used in Jina repos.

 Labels added by community members are automatically assigned the label `needs-triage`.
-A Jina staff member should then read the issue and assign it to the correct labels.
+A Jina maintainers member should then read the issue and assign it to the correct labels.

-An issue added by a Jina staff member can skip triage and directly be assigned a type, priority, status and area label.
+An issue added by a Jina maintainers member can skip triage and directly be assigned a type, priority, status and area label.

 All issues are assigned a type label.
 Some issues may be assigned a priority, status, and area label.
 **An issue should only ever have one type label, one status label, one priority label, and one area label.**